omerXfaruq/Memory-Vault/README.md

 Welcome onboard;

-This bot stores your memories in the memory vault and sends a random memory every day.
+This bot stores your memories in the memory vault and sends random memories every day according to your decided schedule.

 Keeping note of beautiful & important stuff that we come across throughout the life and remembering those memories is quite challenging.
 This bot solves this problem with a very simple approach, as complex methods makes it harder to keep it them in our life.